Top 10 Worst Beat Pickers in Hip-Hop

 Here's your chance to set the record straight.
 Who truly earns the crown for most head-scratching beat choices in hip-hop?

-Jadakiss Jason Terrance Phillips (born May 27, 1975), better known by his stage name Jadakiss, is an American rapper and songwriter.
-He is known for being a member of the group The Lox, as well as being a member of the Ruff Ryders collective and for his solo work.
-His first solo album, Kiss Tha Game Goodbye,... read more
+Jason Terrance Phillips (born May 27, 1975), known professionally as Jadakiss, is an American rapper and songwriter.
+He is a member of the hip hop group The Lox and the Ruff Ryders collective, and he has also built a successful solo career.
+His debut solo album, Kiss Tha Game Goodbye, was released in... read more

 Terrible beat picker outside of The Lox, for the most part.